Legal

 8. International data transfers

 Depending on the services involved (for example, Supabase or analytics providers), your data may be processed outside the EU/EEA.
-In such cases, we ensure that an adequate level of protection is in place, for example through adequacy decisions of the European Commission or standard contractual clauses.
+In such cases, we ensure that an adequate level of protection is in place, for example by:

 9. How long we keep data

-We keep personal data only for as long as necessary for the purposes described in this Policy or as required by law.
-In particular:
+We keep personal data only for as long as necessary to fulfil the purposes described in this Policy or to comply with legal obligations.

 10. Your rights under GDPR

-- right of access to your personal data;
+- the right of access to your data;

-- right to rectification of inaccurate or incomplete data;
+- the right to rectification of inaccurate data;

-- right to erasure ("right to be forgotten");
+- the right to erasure ("right to be forgotten");

-- right to object to certain processing based on legitimate interests;
+- the right to object to certain processing, including where we rely on legitimate interests; and

-- right to withdraw consent at any time, without affecting the lawfulness of processing before the withdrawal.
+- where processing is based on consent, the right to withdraw that consent at any time, without affecting the lawfulness of processing before withdrawal.

 If you believe our processing of your data infringes data protection law, you also have the right to lodge a complaint with the competent supervisory authority.